coriolinus/num-runtime-fmt/README.md

 ### `separator`

-A separator is a non-numeric character inserted between groups of digits to make it easier for humans to parse the number when reading.
+A separator is a (typically non-numeric) character inserted between groups of digits to make it easier for humans to parse the number when reading.
 Different separators may be desirable in different contexts.